MileHacker Logo

 • Inquire at your embassy or consulate for trusted organizations.

-• Support organizations focused on development that is sustainable or social welfare.
+• Support organizations focused on development which is sustainable or social welfare.

 Cultural Preservation Efforts

-Sanlihe Cultural Park is an excellent example of archaeological heritage preservation.
+Sanlihe Cultural Park is a fantastic example of archaeological heritage preservation.

 Contributing to Culture